 How often do you go to Home Depot or Lowes to get something, come back, finish the project, go to put that new stuff away, and find out you already had three packs of that same screw size the whole time?

-If you have an unorganized garage set up, your answer is probably all the time.
+If you have an unorganized garage set up, your answer is probably always.

-When you can see what you have, you overbuy less and end up saving more money.
+When you can see what you have, you overbuy less and save more money.
 And the more money you save by not buying things you already have, the more project supplies you can buy!

 You’re much more likely to keep things organized (and accessible) when everything has a place.

 Have a lot of big equipment?
 That’s OK – these storage walls can hold more weight than you could imagine.
 You could probably do pull-ups on some of the attachments if you wanted to – that’s how strong it is.